swcarpentry/shell-novice/episodes/06-script.md

 keypoints:
 - "Save commands in files (usually called shell scripts) for re-use."
 - "`bash filename` runs the commands saved in a file."
-- "`$@` refers to all of a shell script's command-line parameters."
+- "`$@` refers to all of a shell script's command-line arguments."
-- "`$1`, `$2`, etc., refer to the first command-line parameter, the second command-line parameter, etc."
+- "`$1`, `$2`, etc., refer to the first command-line argument, the second command-line argument, etc."
 - "Place variables in quotes if the values might have spaces in them."
 - "Letting users decide what files to process is more flexible and more consistent with built-in Unix commands."
 ---